yajra/laravel-datatables-docs/engine-collection.md

 # Collection Data Source

 You may use Laravel's Collection as data source for your dataTables.
-You can look at `Yajra\DataTables\CollectionDataTable` class which handles the conversion of your Collection into a readbale DataTable API response.
+You can look at `Yajra\DataTables\CollectionDataTable` class which handles the conversion of your Collection into a readable DataTable API response.

 <a name="factory"></a>
 ## Collection via Factory